codesoap/pres/README.md

 The resulting file will be ~3.0% larger than the original file.

+# Shortcomings
+1. Added or lost data is not handled.
+Few bytes gone missing or being added may be handled in the future.
+2. No in-place repair of `*.pres` files.
+3. Although the data and parity shards can take at least three bit-flips without becoming unrestorable, two bit-flips can already destroy the metadata.
+4. Changes in the filename or other meta-data are not prevented.

+# Comparison to similar software
 ## [darrenldl/blockyarchive](https://github.com/darrenldl/blockyarchive)
 `blkar` improves on all listed shortcomings of `pres`, except 1., but trades performance and filesize for that.
 It is probably better suited